Orciument/nuclide-data/README.md

 I do not claim that this data is neither reliable, complete, or correct!
 So use it at your own risk!

+## Licence/Copyright

+As far as i am concerned you can to anything with the data that you want, **but** this is not my data, so you should check the [iaea](https://nucleus.iaea.org/Pages/Others/Terms-Of-Use.aspx) Page on Copyright.

 ## Format/Syntax
 The JSON Element consists of the following fields (in this Order):
 | Name | Type   | Value                            |